alphatwirl/mantichora/README.md

 #### Logging

-Logging in background processes is propagated to the main process in the way described in a [section of Logging Cookbook](https://docs.python.org/3/howto/logging-cookbook.html#logging-to-a-single-file-from-multiple-processes).
+In the multiprocessing mode, [logging](https://docs.python.org/3/library/logging.html) in background processes is propagated to the main process.
+The progagation is implemented in the way described in a [section of Logging Cookbook](https://docs.python.org/3/howto/logging-cookbook.html#logging-to-a-single-file-from-multiple-processes).

+**Note:** In the threading mode, logging just works because it is thread-safe.

 Here is a simple example task function that uses `logging`.
 The task function does logging just before returning.

 ```python
 import logging